Police arrest parents who complained in school WhatsApp group. The Times 29/03/25

 “The Cass report is a model for the treatment of fiercely debated social issues: nuanced, empathetic, evidence-based.
 It has taken a political debate and returned it to the realm of provable facts.”
 The Atlantic 12/04/24

 What should a Cass report focus on?
 It should take a holistic view on all cases of child sexual abuse, nation wide.
 There should be a drill down on the cases in Rotherham, Oldham, Rochdale, Oxford, Telford, and other towns but it should be looking at the response by the authorities as much as the criminality of the gangs.
 There needs to be a scientific approach to data, particularly crime statistics.
 In the past, UK police were allowed to list ‘crimes solved’ by stating that they knew who committed the crime but just couldn’t prove it.
-In Ireland, the Central Statistic Office refused to take Police crime figures because they were so inaccurate.
+In Ireland, the Central Statistic Office refused to take Police crime figures seriously because they were so inaccurate.
 In the US, during the Presidential election, the FBI changed the 2023 crime Stats from a reduction of 2% to an increase of 4%.
 The Jay report called for the ethnicity of the offender to be recorded but there is no clarity as to how that is to be done.
 Similarly, the gender under which criminals are listed when the criminal has a GRC, is also not clear.
 Once a base load of data has been established the victims should have an opportunity to voice their story.
 As Maggie Oliver said, out of the 7 year long Jay enquiry,” Just two weeks was given to the grooming gang section and only one victim was allowed to give evidence — it was a terrible missed opportunity.”
 The Times 09/01/25 The final section should be a review of where we are and what needs to be done.

 So let’s say we have our Cass style enquiry, what do we expect to see.
 In the short term, we can challenge some of the misinformation exploding all over the media.
 For example, according to an article by Tom Calver ( The Times, 12/01/25) the figure of one million girls being abused (per Mr Musk) can be attributed to the Rotherham MP Sarah Champion, who grossed up the number of incidents over five years in Rotherham, plus an allowance for unreported crimes to get an estimated national figure and extending it over a 70-year period.
 “This is, as Champion later admitted, a “completely unreliable estimate.” ( The Times, 12/01/25).
 We must be careful in our search for accurate data that we do not lose sight of the victim’s story and unlike the Jay enquiry, time must be given to the survivors to testify to their awful experience at the hands of the gangs and the authorities.
 Having said that there has to be a report based on facts and an example of this is Tom Calver’s article, entitled, How common are UK grooming gangs and who are the perpetrators? (link below) For the first time in 2023. the Police, in response to the Jay report, have reported a national figure of 4,228 cases of “group-based” child sexual abuse and have given a breakdown by ethnicity of these crimes.
 Tom Calver does a good job in setting the numbers in context and explaining the definition of the various groups.
-However, given my previous comments on crime figures, this would be the sort of evidence that Cass actually focussed on in her report on Gender Identity Services for Children.
+However, given my previous comments on crime figures, this would be the sort of evidence that Cass focussed on in her report on Gender Identity Services for Children.
 I would recommend anyone interested in the facts of the Asian grooming story to read his article but I would pick a couple of stats he highlighted from the Police report.
 I might take issue with his chart heading in the article which is ” Tip of the iceberg – Child sexual abuse in 2023.
 What we might consider to be “grooming gangs” is a tiny share“.
 Here he is referring to the 717 cases on the first line which he interprets as being the closest to the generally understood meaning of grooming abuse.

 Group-based, in-person child sexual exploitation 717 Group-based, in-person child sexual abuse 4,224 All in-person child sexual abuse 78,078 All child sexual abuse (including images 115,489